royalapplications/docs/src/r2023/royalserver/general/certificate-store.md

 **Export a Certificate**

-Allows you to export the selected certificate to a \*.pfx file by specifying a password.
-The exported certificate can later be used on other Royal Server installations to create a highly available multi-server Royal Server setup.
+Clicking on the Save icon allows you to export the selected certificate to a \*.pfx file by specifying a password.
+The exported certificate can later be used on another Royal Server installations to create a highly available multi-server Royal Server setup.

+**Deleting a Certificate**
+Clicking on the trashcan icon allows you to delete the selected certificate.

+> [!NOTE]
+> This will remove the certificate from the Personal Store on your local machine!